brianlangay4/Image-transalate-OCR-/README.md

-# OCR Text Translator 🐍
+# OCR Extract Text from Image and Translate  🐍

 the script will translate any given image by ocr getting text from the image and translate the texts view https://tesseract-ocr.github.io for more info about languaes support.